Mathieu-Marthe/Design-Phishing-Email-Simulation/README.md

 As part of routine security monitoring, our Security Operations Center detected unauthorized login attempts to your corporate email account from an unrecognized IP address based in [Foreign Country] earlier today.

-To protect sensitive client data, we’ve temporarily restricted some of your access.
+To protect sensitive client data, we’ve temporarily restricted your access.
 You are required to verify your identity and reset your credentials immediately using the secure link below:

 [RESET CREDENTIALS](https://en.wikipedia.org/wiki/Phishing)